openaps/docs/docs/docs/Resources/troubleshooting.md

 `cannot connect to CC111x radio on /dev/spidev5.1`

 Basic steps using an Intel Edison with Explorer Board or a Raspberry Pi with Explorer HAT:
-  * checking with `killall -g oref0-pump-loop; openaps mmtune` to see if it is resolved yet
+  * checking with `killall -g oref0-pump-loop; openaps-mmtune` to see if it is resolved yet
   * Make sure the Explorer board or HAT has not become loose and is sitting correctly on the Edison board or Pi
   * Check that your rig is in close range of your pump
   * Check that your pump battery is not empty